 Once academically admitted, SACM students will be provided with an admission letter to submit to SACM in order to receive an official financial guarantee.

 Passports and VISAs

-Permanent Resident applicants: Submit copy of Green Card/ Permanent Residence Card.
+Permanent Resident applicants: Submit copy of green card or Permanent Residence card.

 Is your visa type not listed?
 Contact International Admissions for more information.